Waning Crescent on

 Lunation 217 / 1170

-The Moon is 25 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 25 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 217 of Meeus index or 1170 from Brown series.

 Synodic month length 29.36 days

-The length of the lunation is 29 days, 8 hours and 45 minutes.
-It is 2 hours and 15 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 8 hours and 45 minutes and it is 2 hours and 15 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 Lunation length shorter than mean